Ban Mae Surin

 Introduction and History

-Refugees were first located along the Mae Surin River here in November 1991.
-The location has been the site of many of refugee camp consolidations since.
+Refugees were first located at this location along the Mae Surin River in November 1991.
+The site has been the centre of many smaller refugee camp consolidations since.

 Due to its isolation, the camp is off the mains electricity grid.
 The camp office and health and education centres in the camp have access to power from electric generators.
 Hydro electricity is widely generated, mainly to recharge vehicle batteries to power household lighting.

 In 2005, the Royal Thai Government gave approval for resettlement opportunities to be offered to camp residents.
-As of December 2013, 2,340 people have departed from Ban Mae Surin.
-The majority resetted in the USA.
+As of September 2018, a total of 2,634 people had departed from the camp, according to IOM data.
+The majority resettled in the USA and Australia.